Hippodrome of Constantinople: Functions

 Throughout the Byzantine period, the Hippodrome was the centre of the city's social life.
 Huge amounts were bet on chariot races, and initially four teams took part in these races, each one financially sponsored and supported by a different political party (Deme) within the Byzantine Senate: The Blues (Venetoi), the Greens (Prasinoi), the Reds (Rousioi) and the Whites (Leukoi).
 The Reds (Rousioi) and the Whites (Leukoi) gradually weakened and were absorbed by the other two major factions (the Blues and Greens).

 A total of up to eight chariots (two chariots per team), powered by four horses each, competed on the racing track of the Hippodrome.
 These races were not simple sporting events, but also provided some of the rare occasions in which the emperor and the common citizens could come together in a single venue.
 Political discussions were often made at the Hippodrome, which could be directly accessed by the emperor through a passage that connected the Kathisma with the Great Palace of Constantinople.

 The rivalry between the Blues and Greens often became mingled with political or religious rivalries, and sometimes riots, which amounted to civil wars that broke out in the city between them.
 The most extreme of these was the Nika riots of 532, in which an estimated 30,000 people were killed and many important buildings were destroyed, such as the nearby second Hagia Sophia, the Byzantine cathedral.
 The current (third) Hagia Sophia was built by Justinian I following the Nika riots.

+The hippodrome was still used for entertainment in the 10th and 11th centuries with the last recorded chariot race taking place in 1200.